Mazen-k/web-project/README.md

 JQuery was used in client side scripting for the quiz pages (javascript/quiz.js)

 # Ajax
-used to asynchronously notify the user that the email is already in use during login upon exiting the text area. also used to asynchronously change the login button to profile if the user is signed in.
+-used to asynchronously notify the user that the email is already in use during login upon exiting the text area.
+-used to asynchronously change the login button to profile if the user is signed in.
+-may be used in other areas for simple tasks that do not effect user experience
 # DataBase
 Our database is made up of 4 tables
 - users :Id, FirstName, LastName, Email, Is_admin, Password(hashed),  q0(quiz 0 grade), q1 , and q2